VERBIO Vereinigte BioEnergie AG

 Joint declaration of the Management and Supervisory Boards of VERBIO Vereinigte BioEnergie AG on the recommendations of the “Governmental Commission on the German Corporate Government Code” in accordance with § 161 AktG

 Corporate governance stands for responsible corporate leadership and supervision, designed to ensure that corporations are managed and organised in such a way that they generate long-term added value.
-The management of VERBIO Vereinigte BioEnergie AG complies with the applicable legal obligations and also, with a few exceptions, with the additional recommendations of the Governmental Commission on the German Corporate Governance Code (Deutscher Corporate Governance Kodex – DCGK).
+The management of VERBIO Vereinigte BioEnergie AG complies with the applicable legal obligations, and, with a few exceptions, the additional recommendations of the Governmental Commission on the German Corporate Governance Code (Deutscher Corporate Governance Kodex – DCGK).

-Sections 4.2.4 and 4.2.5 of the DCGK recommend the disclosure of the total remuneration of each member of the Management Board, including the name of the respective member and the split of the remuneration in fixed and variable elements.
-In the Company’s view, the advantages of such disclosure for the general public and for shareholders are not of such significance that the associated disadvantages – including the impact on the privacy of the individual members of the Company’s corporate boards – should be disregarded.
-In accordance with the “opt-out” resolution approved at the shareholders’ meeting held on 29 January 2016 the remuneration of the Management Board has been disclosed in accordance with the legal requirements.
+Section 4.2.4 and 4.2.5 of the DCGK recommends the disclosure of the total remuneration of each member of the Management Board, including the name of the respective member and the split of the remuneration in fixed and variable elements.
+In the Company’s view, the advantages of such disclosure for the general public and for shareholders are not of such significance that the associated disadvantages – including for the privacy of the individual members of the Company’s corporate boards – should be disregarded.
+In accordance with the “opt-out” resolution approved at the shareholder’s meeting held on January 29, 2016 the remuneration of the Management Board has been disclosed in accordance with the legal requirements.
 Accordingly, in accordance with the legal requirements, the disclosures made in the annual and consolidated financial statements for the financial years 2015/2016 to 2019/2020 (inclusive) do not include an analysis of the remuneration by individual Management Board member.
-The disclosures recommended under section 4.2.5 sentences 5 and 6 of the DCGK will not be made for as long as the opt-out resolution of the shareholders’ meeting is in force.
+The disclosures recommended under section 4.2.5 sentences 5 and 6 of the DCGK will not be made for as long as the opt-out resolution of the shareholder’s meeting is in force.
 Accordingly, the remuneration report does not include disclosure of the remuneration attributable to individual members of the Management Board.